Answers to Frequently Asked Questions About...

 How are emergency contraceptive pills different from the abortion pill (Mifeprex, also referred to as RU-486)?

-The abortion pill, also known as mifepristone or RU-486 ("medical abortion" or "medication abortion"), is a different drug from ella, Plan B One-Step, Next Choice One Dose, Next Choice and Levonorgestrel Tablets, which are approved for sale as emergency contraception in the United States.
+The abortion pill, also known as mifepristone or RU-486 ("medical abortion" or "medication abortion"), is a different drug from ella, Plan B One-Step, Next Choice One Dose, My Way and Levonorgestrel Tablets, which are approved for sale as emergency contraception in the United States.
 Emergency contraceptive pills (also called “morning after pills" or "day after pills") prevent pregnancy primarily, or perhaps exclusively, by delaying or inhibiting ovulation; they do not cause an abortion.
 For more about how emergency contraceptive pills work, read this comprehensive academic review of emergency contraception.